 CLOSE SEARCH

-Our client was prosecuted by the Serious Fraud Office (SFO) in respect of his alleged participation in a large-scale renewable energy fraud involving the sale of solar farm investment opportunities to investors across Europe.
+This matter related to a prosecution by the Serious Fraud Office (SFO) in respect of the client's (we will refer to him as "R") alleged participation in a large-scale renewable energy fraud involving the sale of solar farm investment opportunities to investors across Europe.
 The SFO alleged that the scheme defrauded investors of substantial sums through the promotion of high-yield investments that were either non-existent or grossly misrepresented.

-By scrutinising the prosecution evidence right from the outset and mounting strong challenges during the proceedings, we were able to present a clear defence case demonstrating that our client was involved in promoting an investment scheme which he believed to be legitimate and that he had no knowledge or belief that the scheme was fraudulent in any way.
+By scrutinising the prosecution evidence right from the outset and mounting strong challenges during the proceedings, a clear defence case was compiled, demonstrating that R was involved in promoting an investment scheme which he believed to be legitimate and that he had no knowledge or belief that the scheme was fraudulent in any way.

 Boiler room frauds are normally deemed to be sophisticated investment scams where those involved use high pressure sales tactics to persuade victims into buying worthless, over-priced or non-existent investments.
 They are one of the most complex and intricate investment frauds, usually prosecuted by the SFO.
 Convictions can lead to lengthy prison sentences and the inevitable financial burdens of confiscation proceedings.

 This was a serious and complex prosecution with thousands of pages of evidence.
 The SFO alleged that this was a sophisticated and coordinated investment fraud in which investors were cold-called and persuaded to invest in renewable energy projects through the use of high-pressure sales tactics, misleading promotional materials, and false representations about returns.
 Significant emphasis was placed on commissions received, call logs and investor testimony.
-The alleged fraud was operated across multiple European jurisdictions with our client alleged to be managing the boiler room and sales staff.
-The prosecution claimed that our client:
+The alleged fraud was operated across multiple European jurisdictions with R alleged to be managing the boiler room and sales staff.
+The prosecution claimed that R:

 was the lead sales agent,